 It happens very similarly for those who do well, or not so well, on the AIRCATs too and it is likely to happen at CAT too.

 In fact, this confidence to succeed (or lack thereof) can even rub onto completely unrelated areas.
 It is more of a state of mind than anything else.
 Our mind quickly builds patterns, and forces us into the inertia mode of accepting them as reality, or the inescapable finality.

-The Level Analytics tab in the right-hand bar in your AIRCAT login is an extremely effective device to see how you’ve been doing on easy, intermediate, difficult questions across tests, overall as well as in each section.
+The ADAPTIVE Analysis Excel sheet in your AIRCAT logins is an extremely effective device to see how you’ve been doing on easy, intermediate, difficult questions across tests, overall as well as in each section.

 Use it well and you will know which patterns are bogging you down and which ones are propping you up.